Next, our final news roundup and information overload hour.

 Obviously, global events impact the economy, the global economy, as well as global inflation.

-You know, it's amazing because we had, what, four months, 40 year high of inflation.
+You know, it's amazing because we had, what, four months, 40-year high of inflation.

-The new numbers come out today, according to the Bureau of Labor Statistics, it is a 40 year high.
+According to the Bureau of Labor Statistics, it is a 40-year high.

-And that means everything you buy at every store you go to is costing more.
+You know, now we have a 40-year high, and that means everything you buy at every store you go to is costing more.

 The inflation rate over the previous three months is as high as it was in January of 1982.